Blake (film)

 Blake is a 1969 Canadian short documentary film produced by the National Film Board of Canada (NFB).
-The film was directed by Bill Mason, and is fellow filmmaker Blake James, who pilots his own aircraft and lives by a unique code.
+The film was directed by Bill Mason, and his fellow filmmaker Blake James, who pilots his own aircraft and lives by a unique code.
 Blake is Mason's cinematic testimonial to his friend and his "hobo of the skies" lifestyle.

 Synopsis

 In autumn 1969, artist and filmmaker Blake James is getting restless, and seeks to escape from his boring job at an advertising agency in Montreal.
 In his never-ending quest for freedom, Blake sets out for his cabin in the woods near Meech Lake, where he has parked his biplane.
 His friends have commented on his quirky behaviour, and yet describe him as sweet and intelligent, but almost naive.
 Feeling a restlessness, Blake begins to gather the materials for a long cross-country flight out of the jumble of items piled up in his cabin.

 Without a definite plan for where he is going, Blake flies during daylight hours, generally heading westward.
 He relies on the most rudimentary navigation, including maps and following train tracks and roads.
 His biplane does not even have a radio.
 When he wanders into the landing pattern of Montreal International Airport, Blake causes delays for the airliners in both landing and takeoff positions.
 Instead of getting into trouble, his impromptu landing brings out all the pilots and air traffic control personnel to see the unique biplane.

 The journey takes many strange turns, with Blake joining a flock of geese at one point.
 When he loses his map, after a vain attempt to retrieve it, he follows train tracks to a farm, where he lands and beds down for the night under the wings of his aircraft.
 A young boy, curious at the sight of an biplane in his family's farmyard, wakes Blake up and gets a chance to sit in the cockpit and wear Blake's flying goggles.
 Finally, with a throw of the propeller, Blake flies away, continuing his vagabond wandering.